dynamsoft-rd-0/dlrjs-mass-samples/u11478/README.md

 ### engineResourcePaths

 Some resources will be loaded in the web worker and will not be packaged by webpack.
-Here it is specified to find these resources from the jsdeliver CDN.
+Here it is specified to find these resources from jsdeliver CDN.
 ```
 CoreModule.engineResourcePaths.rootDirectory = 'https://cdn.jsdelivr.net/npm/';
 ```